gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 As each of these shares a common base class, gem5 can handle them in consistent manner, despite simulating a wide variety of components.
 If a new component is needed then we simply create a child from an the most logical, existing component and extend it with the new functionality.

-**Worth noting:** gem5 also has special parameters called "Ports" which are used to define communication channels between SimObjects.
+> gem5 also has special parameters called "Ports" which are used to define communication channels between SimObjects.
-More on this in future sessions.
+> More on this in future sessions.

 ---

-### A SimObject OO Design example
+## A SimObject OO Design example

 It's useful in gem5 to take a SimObject and extend it to add new functionality. gem5 should ideally be open **for extension but closed for modification**.